wdj/parse_tables/README.md

 Description
 -----------

-This code parses all .mdb tables relevant to the Generate process that are contained in the mylanguage.mdb and Onto.=logy.mdb files.
+This code parses all .mdb tables relevant to the Generate process that are contained in the mylanguage.mdb and Ontology.mdb files.

 This is a work in progress; some details may not be complete or correct.